galexrt/docs.galexrt.moe/docs/networking/fiber/glossar.md

 **Mode**: Multimode.

+"Two lines / cable cores each for 'one way' of data", used for "short" distances.

 TODO

 ## Simplex vs Duplex fiber

-* Simplex cable are consisiting of a single cable strand.
+* Simplex cable are consisting of a single cable strand.
-* Duplex cable are consisiting of two cable strands ("glued" together).
+* Duplex cable are consisting of two cable strands ("glued" together).

 ## Singlemode vs Multimode